gabo171202/Python/README.md

 # Startup Success Analysis

-Este proyecto tiene como objetivo analizar los factores que influyen en el éxito o fracaso de startups utilizando **técnicas de análisis de datos y machine learning**.
+This project aims to analyze the factors influencing the success or failure of startups using data analysis and machine learning techniques.

-## Objetivos
+## Objectives

-- Identificar las variables más relevantes que determinan la probabilidad de éxito de una startup.
-- Aplicar modelos de clasificación y evaluación de métricas de desempeño.
-- Obtener insights accionables que puedan ser útiles para emprendedores e inversores.
+-Identify the most relevant variables that determine a startup’s likelihood of success.

+-Apply classification models and evaluate performance metrics.

+-Generate actionable insights useful for entrepreneurs and investors.

-## Material utilizado
+## Tools Used

-- Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)
+-Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)

-- Jupyter Notebook
+-Jupyter Notebook

-## Contenido
-- `Startup_Success_Analysis_Final.ipynb`: Notebook con el análisis completo, limpieza de datos, visualizaciones y modelado predictivo.

-## Resultados
+## Content
-El análisis permitió encontrar patrones clave asociados al éxito de startups, así como entrenar modelos de predicción para estimar sus probabilidades de éxito en función de diversas características.

----

-Este proyecto forma parte de mi portafolio en **Business Intelligence & Data Analytics**, mostrando habilidades en **data wrangling, visualización, y machine learning aplicado a negocios**.
+-Startup_Success_Analysis_Final.ipynb: Notebook containing the full analysis, including data cleaning, visualizations, and predictive modeling.

+##Results

+The analysis revealed key patterns associated with startup success and trained predictive models to estimate the probability of success based on various characteristics.

+This project is part of my Business Intelligence & Data Analytics portfolio, **demonstrating skills in data wrangling, visualization, and business-focused machine learning.**